Nils343/oRPG/README.md

 ## Requirements
 - Python 3.11+ (the codebase relies on modern type hints and `asyncio` features).
-- A Google Gemini API key if you intend to use Gemini text or image models.
+- At least one player-provided Google Gemini API key if you intend to use Gemini text or image models.
-- An OpenAI API key if you want to call GPT-4o, GPT-4.1, o1, or other OpenAI text models.
+- At least one player-provided OpenAI API key if you want to call GPT-4o, GPT-4.1, o1, or other OpenAI text models.
-- An xAI Grok API key if you prefer Grok models for structured text.
+- At least one player-provided xAI Grok API key if you prefer Grok models for structured text.
-- An ElevenLabs API key if you want automatic narration (optional).
+- An ElevenLabs API key from any player if you want automatic narration (optional).

-All keys are stored locally in `settings.json`, which stays ignored by git.

 ## Setup
 ```bash